 In the area of informatics and library science, Alpi taught or guest lectured at the Palmer School of Library & Information Science at Long Island University, the Pratt Institute, the Medical Informatics Program at SUNY Downstate, and Rutgers.

-A 1997-98 Associate Fellow of the National Library of Medicine (NLM), Alpi served as an Educational Collaborator with the National Center for Biotechnology Information, a member on the steering committee of the Partners in Information Access for the Public Health Workforce, as part of the NLM Planning Panel on Clinical & Public Health Information Systems for the 21st Century, and as a reviewer on the Biomedical Library and Informatics Review Committee.
-A Distinguished member of the Academy of Health Information Professionals, Alpi teaches in the Medical Library Association (MLA) Continuing Education program, is past chair of the Research Section and Public Health/Health Administration Sections of MLA, and serves on the MLA Board of Directors.
+A 1997-98 Associate Fellow of the National Library of Medicine (NLM), Alpi served as an Educational Collaborator with the National Center for Biotechnology Information, a member on the steering committee of the Partners in Information Access for the Public Health Workforce, as part of the NLM Planning Panel on Clinical & Public Health Information Systems for the 21st Century, and as a reviewer on the NLM Biomedical Library and Informatics Review Committee Grant Study Section from 2011-2015.
+A Distinguished member of the Academy of Health Information Professionals, Alpi teaches in the Medical Library Association (MLA) Continuing Education program, previously chaired the Research Section and Public Health/Health Administration Section of MLA, and serves on the MLA Board of Directors.

 Curriculum Vitae in PDF